Online Learning and Control Synthesis for Reachable Paths of Unknown Nonlinear Systems: Introduction

 The outline of this paper is as follows.
 In Section \ref{sec: pre}, we discuss the preliminary knowledge we assume, which is in line with assumptions in \cite{shafa2022maximal,Shafa23Reachability}.
-In Section \ref{sec: proxy_preliminaries}, we show the necessary properties of the underapproximated proxy control system, particularly in identifying the proxy system control input to reach a provably reachable desired state.
-In Section \ref{sec: control}, we formally utilize properties of the proxy system and prove how the proxy system control allows the true system's state to converge to the desired state.
-We then present an algorithm for applying this control method.
+In Section \ref{sec: proxy_preliminaries}, we show the necessary properties of the underapproximated proxy control system, \ymmarkr{particularly in identifying a path to a provably reachable desired state, which serves as a reference trajectory for the original system to follow.
+In Section \ref{sec: control}, we prove that the proposed framework enables the true system's state to track the reference path and converge to the desired state.} We then present an algorithm for applying this control method.
 Lastly, we conduct a case study to investigate the effectiveness of the proposed algorithm, as detailed in Section \ref{sec: case}.